beaver-lodge/beaver/README.md

 - Explain this MLIR thing to me in one sentence

-  MLIR could be regarded as the XML for compilers and an MLIR dialect acts like HTTP standard which give the generic format real-world semantic and functionalities.
+  MLIR could be regarded as the XML for compilers and an MLIR dialect acts like HTTP standard which gives the generic format real-world semantics and functionalities.

 - Check out [the home page](https://mlir.llvm.org/) of MLIR.